Key Terms: Classic Exalate

 In this way, you can see what information is being passed over from the local instance.
 The remote replica has a similar structure.

 Note: The hubIssue represents the information that is passed and how you can access it.
-Whereas the replica is more than the hubIssue section.
-The replica is the entire payload to be transferred between platforms.
+The replica is more than the hubIssue section — it is the entire payload transferred between platforms.

 Twin